keerthanar2608/Employee/README.md

-# Employee

-  DATA CLASSES

-1. DataEmployee
-Stores details about an employee.
+#Data class
+###DataEmployee
+Represents the details of an employee in the system.

-id: Int
+id: Int – Unique employee ID

-FirstName: String
+FirstName: String – Employee’s first name

-LastName: String
+LastName: String – Employee’s last name

-Role: String
+Role: String – Job title or position

-ReportingTo: Int? (nullable, optional reporting manager ID)

-2. DataAttendance
+ReportingTo: Int? – (Optional) ID of the manager they report to; can be null if none

+ ###DataAttendance
-Stores daily attendance per employee.
+Represents daily attendance information for one employee.

-EmployeeId: Int
+EmployeeId: Int – ID of the employee this record belongs to

-CheckInDate: LocalDate
+CheckInDate: LocalDate – Date of check-in

-CheckInTime: LocalTime
+CheckInTime: LocalTime – Time of check-in

-CheckOutTime: LocalTime? (nullable)

-FUNCTIONS
+CheckOutTime: LocalTime? – (Optional) Time of check-out; null if not checked out yet

+###FUNCTIONS
-1. validateEmployee(employeeId: Int): DataEmployee?
+ validateEmployee(employeeId: Int): DataEmployee?
-Checks whether an employee with the given ID exists in the EmployeeList.
+Checks if an employee with the given employeeId exists in the EmployeeList.

+ Returns the corresponding DataEmployee if found

+ Returns null if the employee doesn’t exist

-2. hasAlreadyCheckedIn(employeeId: Int, date: LocalDate): Boolean
+###hasAlreadyCheckedIn(employeeId: Int, date: LocalDate): Boolean
-Checks whether the given employee has already checked in on the specified date.
+Checks if the employee with the given employeeId has already checked in on the specified date.

+Returns true if already checked in

+Returns false if not

-3. recordCheckIn(employeeId: Int, checkInDateTime: LocalDateTime): DataAttendance
+###recordCheckIn(employeeId: Int, checkInDateTime: LocalDateTime): DataAttendance
-Records the check-in details of the employee and adds it to the attendance list.
+Records the employee’s check-in time and creates a new DataAttendance entry.

+Stores both the date and time of check-in

+Returns the created DataAttendance object

-4. recordCheckOut(employeeId: Int, checkOutDateTime: LocalDateTime): Double?
+### recordCheckOut(employeeId: Int, checkOutDateTime: LocalDateTime): Double?
+Handles employee check-out logic.
+Returns total working hours if valid.

-If valid check-in exists and employee has not already checked out:
+If employee checked in and hasn’t checked out yet:

-Records check-out time
+Updates the record with check-out time

 Returns total working hours as a Double

-If no check-in found, returns null
+If no check-in is found:

+Returns null

-If already checked out, returns -1.0
+If already checked out:

+Returns -1.0